StatBiomed/SNPmanifold/README.md

    The motivation of filtering is to reduce the amount of noisy low-quality cells and SNPs so that the resulting embedding is cleaner.
 Ideally the final matrix contains only tens to hundreds of high-quality SNPs.

-   The general rationale is that cell_SNPread_threshold is high enough to filter cells with abnormally low sequencing depths, SNP_DPmean_threshold is high enough to filter SNPs with unreliable allele frequency due to low sequencing depths, and SNP_logit_var_threshold is high enough to filter SNPs that have extremely low variance in allele frequency.
+   The general rationale is that cell_SNPread_threshold is high enough to filter cells with abnormally low sequencing depths, SNP_DPmean_threshold is high enough to filter SNPs with unreliable allele frequency due to low sequencing depths, and SNP_logit_var_threshold is high enough to filter SNPs that have meaninglessly low variance in allele frequency.

+2. How to match input cells (or SNPs) before filtering and filtered cells (or SNPs) in SNPmanifold?

+   You can use attribute cell_filter (or SNP_filter) where unfiltered_cells[cell_filter] = filtered_cells.

-3. How to re-display figures in higher dpi?
+4. How to re-display figures in higher dpi?

    You can use functions filtering_summary(dpi = 300), training_summary(dpi = 300), clustering_summary(dpi = 300), phylogeny_summary(dpi = 300).

-4. What to do when the embedding of SNPmanifold fails to converge during training?
+5. What to do when the embedding of SNPmanifold fails to converge during training?

    You can tune default hyperparameters of the optimizer in training(num_epoch = 2000, stepsize = 0.0001, z_dim = None, beta = 0) to fix the problem.
+Alternatively, you may consider setting more strigenet filtering criteria for cells and SNPs.

 ## Citation
 Chung, H., Huang, Y. SNPmanifold: detecting single-cell clonality and lineages from single-nucleotide variants using binomial variational autoencoder.
 Genome Biol 26, 309 (2025). https://doi.org/10.1186/s13059-025-03803-3